-The following is an edited transcription of a panel discussion on September 27, 2008, at the Desiring God National Conference, where the messages in this book were originally delivered.
+The following is an edited transcript of a panel discussion at our 2008 Desiring God National Conference.
 Justin Taylor’s questions are in bold.

 Bob, you’re one of the happiest men that I know.
 But several years ago you went through a period of intense emotional suffering.
 I wonder if you would be willing to share a bit about what you went through, how the Lord used his words and the words of others to bring you through it, and what you learned from it.